catalyst-cloud/catalystcloud-docs/source/backups.rst

 The main distinction between the two is that the default openstack backup creates new volume resource that hold a copy of your data from the point in time you decide to back up your data.
-While Duplicity creates a file that you can store elsewhere, for example in object storage.
+While Duplicity creates a file-orientated backup, allowing you to perform file-level restoration from your backup.

 The following are the different sections that go into greater detail on specific issues.